stroblp/svelte-persistent-store/README.md

+# what is this:

-# persistent store for svelte, based on svelte custom store with localforage (indexeddb,websql,localstorage)
+A persistent store for svelte, based on svelte custom store with localforage (indexeddb,websql,localstorage)

+# example

 https://stroblp.github.io/svelte-persistent-store/

 Svelte writable data is written into the choosen persisten store.
 In the example, counter value is restored after page reload.

+# install

 To use simply copy persistent-store.js and install localforage:

     npm install localforage

-options:
+## options

     storeKey:
         key value for the persistent db